Frequently Asked Questions - Cardio-Vascular Screening

 Will I be able to drive afterwards?

-Will health insurance cover the cost of the vascular examination?
+Will health insurance cover the cost of a private vascular examination?

 Health insurance will cover investigations requested by your GP or hospital doctor.